Snaacky/thewiki/docs/hidden/chiya-mod-info.md

+---
+label: Chiya Mod Information
+visibility: hidden
+---

+# Chiya Mod Information

-# How do I use a command?
+## How do I use a command?

 All moderation commands are accessed via Chiya slash commands.
 Type `/` into any channel and a list of all the available commands and their respective syntaxes will appear.

-# How to reference a user?
+## How to reference a user?

 You can reference a user in the following ways: